loilo/tapsig/README.md

 $.foo // "bar", as defined in the injection object
 $.baz // "no such property 'baz'", returned by the ALL method
-$.ajax // "no such property 'baz'", returned by the ALL method
+$.ajax // "no such property 'ajax'", returned by the ALL method
 ```

 > **Warning:** Be **very careful** when using the `ALL` method.
 It will be called to answer requests for JavaScript-Builtins like `prototype`, literally *any* property.
 This can lead to unexpected results, so you should always be aware and possibly quite restrictive about which properties you answer: